MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 Use the Sales Invoice Setup window to set up and customize an unlimited number of invoice IDs, which you can use for different situations.
 For example, you can set up separate invoice IDs for wholesale, retail, and catalog customers.
 When you enter an invoice in the Sales Transaction Entry window, you can select the type of invoice from the list of invoice IDs you’ve set up.

 If you’re using sales fulfillment workflow, the window name will be Sales Fulfillment Order/Invoice Setup.
-Refer to *Setting up fulfillment orders or invoices* on page 33 for more information.
+Refer to *Setting up fulfillment orders or invoices* for more information.

 #### To set up invoices